AbijithGabriel/Electrochromic/README.md

-# FusionAR
+# Electrochromic
-FusionAR is a Augmented-Reality application
+Electrochromic is a type of sunglasses where it will adjust the tint of the glasses according to the light